 This is also a great time to invest in a new fresh plant or two and add to your kitchen sink or table!
 It’s a simple, thoughtful touch that adds a bright, fresh look to your space.
 I like to put my fresh plants in vintage containers for a little extra character!

-Using Neutral Colors for Valentine’s Day #3:
+Using Neutral Colors for Valentine’s Day Decor #3: Cute Signs!

 Vintage chocolates boxes and little vintage candy signs can be spotted around flea markets, both in person and online, so keep your eyes open!
+Vintage items can add some different textures that give a lot of character to your neutral colors for Valentine’s Day decor.

 Consider picking up a small one to add to a favorite Valentine’s vignette!
 You could also take card stock and print one online or try your hand at writing your favorite verse in calligraphy!